Winipedia/pyrig/docs/configs/src_init.md

 This package is where you add your application's source code.
 The `src/` directory contains the core business logic and utilities for your project.

-See the [Source Code documentation](../src/index.md) for details on organizing your source code.

 ## Best Practices

 1. **Don't modify the docstring**: Keep the copied docstring intact